mattermost/docs/source/onboard/managing-team-channel-membership-using-ad-ldap-sync-groups.rst

 5. Review the notice in the footer of the screen for any users that are not part of groups who will be removed from the channel on the next synchronization.
 6. Select **Save**.
 Members will be updated on the next scheduled AD/LDAP synchronization.

-Alternatively you can use the CLI tool to set a private channel to be managed by groups:
+Alternatively you can use the mmctl tool to set a private channel to be managed by groups:

 1. Ensure there's at least one group already associated to the channel.
 You can view and add default channels to a group via **System Console > User Management > Groups > Group Configuration**.
 See our `AD/LDAP </onboard/ad-ldap-groups-synchronization.html#adding-default-teams-or-channels-for-the-group>`__ documentation for more information on adding default teams and channels.
-Additionally, you can use the CLI tool to view if there is already a group associated to the channel by running the `group channel list CLI command </manage/command-line-tools.html#mattermost-group-team-list>`_.
+Additionally, you can use the mmctl  to view if there is already a group associated to the channel by running the `mmctl group channel list </manage/mmctl-command-line-tool.html#mmctl-group-channel-list>`__ command.
-2. Convert the team to have its membership managed by synchronized groups by running the `group channel enable CLI command </manage/command-line-tools.html#mattermost-group-channel-enable>`_.
+2. Convert the team to have its membership managed by synchronized groups by running the `mmctl group channel enable </manage/mmctl-command-line-tool.html#mmctl-group-channel-enable>`__ command.

 Add or remove groups from teams
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^